HarveyMerton/harveym/_portfolio/masters.md

 ---
 title: "Multi-drone slung load carrying"
-excerpt: "Using a system of multiple drones to carrying a single slung load.
+excerpt: "Using a system of multiple drones to carry a single slung load.
 Allows the carrying of heavier loads with more precise control over load pose."
 header:
   image: /assets/images/masters/phys_on_ground.jpg
   teaser: assets/images/masters/phys_on_ground.jpg